 When Ilse shot beyond the level of AP courses and post-AP courses available in French and differential equations, her high school invited her to help out with teachers going on leave so she began teaching first and second-period history at the 8th and 9th-grade levels.
 And her science teacher and debate coach commented that “Ilse’s brilliance spans disciplines,” that she thinks globally and understands global complexities.

 Below, Ilse herself describes winning the Fitzgerald scholarship and her experiences at Smith:

 2015 — Emily Moss

 The Sunflower Initiative’s fourth recipient of the Harriet Fitzgerald Scholarship was Emily Moss of Bedford, Massachusetts.
-Now a junior at Wellesley, Emily was recently awarded a Truman Scholarship, the premier graduate fellowship in the United States for those pursuing careers as public service leaders.
+Now a senior at Wellesley, Emily was recently awarded a Truman Scholarship, the premier graduate fellowship in the United States for those pursuing careers as public service leaders.
 She was one of fifty-nine outstanding college students from fifty-two institutions selected as Truman Scholars.
 Emily is currently working as a research assistant in economic studies at the Brookings Institute.